Small House Floor Plans

 - Front Door Placement: Note the placement of the front door.
 Front doors installed

-in the middle of the porch basically create two separate porches and can sometimes minimize the porch's functionality.
+in the middle of the porch basically create two separate porches and can sometimes limit the porch's functionality.

-However, this also allows you to decorate and/or use each portion differently.
+However, a door in the middle allows you to treat each side of your porch separately.
 You may want to use one side for

 entertaining and the other for relaxing with a good book (or iPad).

-- Add Windows: Often times, plans call for a minimum number of windows, small windows, or
+- Add Windows: Often plans call for a minimum number of windows, small windows, or

 windows not positioned to optimize the view.